CambridgeshireQuakers/CambridgeshireQuakers.github.io/_meetings/jesus-lane.md

 - **Singing Together** takes place at 1200 on the third Sunday of each month
 - Also on third Sundays we have a **bring-and-share lunch**.

-We also have a **Meeting for Worship on Wednesdays** from 1315-1345, preceded most weeks by a Soup and Cheese lunch at 1230.
+You are welcome to join us for either or both of a **Meeting for Worship on Wednesdays** from 1315-1345, preceded most weeks by a Soup and Cheese lunch at 1230, or for our regular **drop-in silence every Friday**: stay as long as you like, leave when you want (also an opportunity to browse our Library).

-We also have monthly **Evening Meetings for Worship**, in which we explore different topics, and Friends from across the Cambridgeshire Area are meeting on Monday evenings during term time for regular one-off discussions entitled **Ideas in Isolation**.
-Please get in touch if you would like to join.
+We hold monthly **Evening Meetings for Worship** on Tuesdays, in which we explore different topics, and Friends from across the Cambridgeshire Area are meeting on Monday evenings during term time for regular one-off discussions entitled **Ideas Online**.

+Please get in touch to sign up to our weekly email to find out about upcoming events and for connection details for joining us online.

-Please do not come to the Meeting House if you are experiencing COVID-like symptoms.
+Note: Please do not come to the Meeting House if you are experiencing COVID-like symptoms.

+### Winter 2022-2023: Warm Wednesdays

+Jesus Lane Meeting has been awarded a micro grant of £1000 by Cambridge City Council to support the cost of offering a quiet warm space in Ann Docwra every Wednesday 9.30 - 5.30 between October 19th - End of March 2023.

+We hope that this offer will be of benefit for people experiencing fuel poverty.
+We think it may be of particular interest to people now expected to work from home who may be worried about their fuel bills.
+We plan to offer a friendly welcome, free wifi, tables for home working (max 5) free tea/coffee, soup lunch (for a donation) and quiet activities with access to light reading, jigsaw puzzle, board games, occasional crafts, social chat etc.

 ### Getting to the Meeting House